 Receive sensitive comment notifications (only for access control groups that can see all employee data)

 When enabled, the user will receive a notification when a sensitive comment has been detected.
 The type of notification will be either an instant notification within the dashboard, or it will be a daily notification via the digest email.
-The Instant vs. Daily option is set on the sensitive comments configuration page (Configuration > Data settings > Sensitive comments).
+The Instant vs. Daily option is set on the sensitive comments configuration page (Administration > Data settings > Sensitive comments).

 Access micro-courses - Premier tier